 Traveling around China was never high on my bucket list.
-It wasn’t until I was living in Shanghai that I started to become curious about the country, it’s diverse landscapes, its culture and its hidden gems.
-It only took a few stories from other expats and a few photos and I was convinced: there is so much more to China then Beijing and Shanghai.
+It wasn’t until I was living in Shanghai that I became curious about the country, its diverse landscapes, its culture and its hidden gems.
+It only took a few stories from other expats and a few photos, and I was convinced: there is so much more to China than Beijing and Shanghai.

-Over the next few months I took advantage of summer in China and made it my mission to explore as much of the country as I could.
-I didn’t cover it all, in fact far from that, but with the help of some locals and my own experience I had enough knowledge to compile a list of Top 10 Things To Do in China.
+Over the next few months, I took advantage of summer in China and made it my mission to explore as much of the country as possible.
+I didn’t cover it all, in fact, far from that, but with the help of some locals and my own experience, I had enough knowledge to compile a list of the Top 16 Things To Do in China.
 I hope this list will one day help you plan your own adventure in China

-Topping the lists of many travellers is the Great Wall of China, considered to be the #1 attraction in China.
-The Wall can be visited in many places along its length, however majority choose to do it as a day trip from Beijing.
+Topping the lists of many travelers is the Great Wall of China, considered to be the #1 attraction in China.
+The Wall can be visited in many places along its length.
+However, the majority of visitors choose to do it as a day trip from Beijing.

 2. Forbidden City